Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

 \subsection{Reasoning vs. Standard Models}

 A central question of this study is whether reasoning capabilities translate to more cost-efficient SQL generation.
 Table~\ref{tab:reasoning_vs_fast} presents the aggregate comparison.

-Reasoning models processed 44.5\% fewer bytes on average compared to standard models (2,140 MB vs. 3,857 MB), translating to equivalent cost savings (\$0.0134 vs. \$0.0241 per query).
+Reasoning models processed 44.5\% fewer bytes on average compared to standard models, 2,140 MB vs. 3,857 MB, translating to equivalent cost savings of \$0.0134 vs. \$0.0241 per query, respectively.
 This difference is statistically significant ($p = 0.003$) with a medium effect size (Cohen's $d = 0.52$).

-We hypothesize that the extended thinking phase enables reasoning models to simulate query execution mentally, identifying optimization opportunities such as predicate pushdown, column pruning, and join reordering before generating SQL.
+One possible explanation is that the extended thinking phase allows reasoning models to consider optimization opportunities such as predicate pushdown, column pruning, and join reordering before committing to a query structure.
 Standard models, optimized for low-latency response, may commit to suboptimal query structures early in generation.
-Examining the generated SQL supports this hypothesis: reasoning models applied partition filters in 89\% of applicable queries versus 67\% for standard models, and used explicit column lists in 97\% of queries versus 93\%.
+While we did not perform a qualitative analysis of reasoning traces to confirm this mechanism, indirect evidence from the generated SQL is consistent with this explanation: reasoning models applied partition filters in 89\% of applicable queries versus 67\% for standard models, and used explicit column lists in 97\% of queries versus 93\%.
+A more direct investigation through ablations or trace analysis remains our future work.